heyvaleria/heyvaleria.github.io/readme.md

-This is the repo for my little blog It's a bench.
+This is the repo for my blog _It's a bench_.
-It started as a TIL journal, and eventually decided to make it public. :)
+It started as a TIL journal, and eventually decided to make it public.

 [It's a bench](https://heyvaleria.github.io/)